Erin French

-Erin French is an American chef.
+Erin French is an American chef and author.
 She is the owner of The Lost Kitchen, a renowned 40-seat restaurant in Freedom, Maine.

 She was a semifinalist for James Beard Award for Best Chefs in America in 2016, 2018, 2019, and 2020.
+In November of 2024, Erin interviewed celebrity chef Ina Garten in connection with Ina's book tour at the historic Boston Symphony Orchestra.

 The Lost Kitchen is a TV Series on Magnolia Network.